Types of Wedding Invitation Printing

 Letterpress printing calls back to the first printing presses: it uses metal plates to press the ink onto the paper.
 The process leaves an impression behind, giving anything printed with letterpress an awesome texture.
 Plus, letterpress printing requires thick, pliable paper which adds a tactile element to the invite.
 Cotton paper is the most primary choice among letterpress printers.
 It's is softer that wood pulp papers ("typical" paper) and as a result feels almost ...friendlier.

 Each metal plate is designed for only one ink at a time, which means, the cards essentially have to be printed once for each color.
-Of course, because each card requires a new custom metal plate, and because each card has to be fed into the letterpress machine, cards printed this way can run upwards of $2 extra per color.
+Of course, because each card requires a new custom metal plate, and because each card has to be fed into the letterpress machine, cards printed this way can run around $1.50-2 extra per color.
 Many couples and designers find the cost to be worth it for the character it adds, but usually limit the colors to one or two.

 Bonus: Combine printing types to save on cost.
 If you really want foil or letterpress, get one color done and do the rest in digital printing.
 This way you can have your foil and eat it, too.